Ever heard that phrase “If you’re not growing, you’re dying” used in reference to business? In many instances, it's true.

 Be nice to the receptionist/assistant.
 Be personable, to the point, and confident.

 Be mindful of other people’s schedules and ask, “Is now a good time?”

 Show your excitement with whoever you're calling, and try not to push too hard.
 Remember-- this is about making connections, not selling them hard on what you provide.

 Cold-calling is a tough way to land a new customer, but follow-up calls can be more promising if you initially got a “maybe.”
 Hang in there, don’t get disheartened, and stay positive.
 Sometimes it’s the human voice that works better than an email.

 Referrals are one of the most powerful tools for getting new customers introduced to your business.
 Think about it: Why wouldn’t you trust a recommendation from a friend?
 It saves you the time of looking around and there’s an element of trust that’s pre-established.

 Offering referral credits only further incentivizes that process.
-If your work or product is good, customers will be happy to refer you—but the introduction of credits adds a driving force.
+If your work, service or product is good, customers will be happy to refer you—but the introduction of credits adds a driving force.